-When you create or review an element on the Specification Manager, you operate through one of three areas:
+When you create or review an element on the Specification Manager, you operate through one of four areas:

-- 1. The Navigator toolbar, which provides options to: - Change the Package or type of element under review - Open tools to create, display or review the properties, characteristics and associated records of the Package or specific elements in the Package - Configure the appearance of the Specification Manager display and the types of information you might develop from the data in the display - 2.
-The display area itself, where you can: - Perform in-place editing by directly editing text (such as Version, Phase or element notes) or selecting alternative values from drop-down lists (such as Difficulty, Status or Priority)

-- Double-click on an indicator icon and review the record or document attached to the element
+- 1. The Navigator toolbar, which provides options to: - Change the Package under review - 2.
+The Specification Specify ribbon, which provides options to: - Change the specification element type - Open tools to create, display or review the properties, characteristics and associated records of the Package or specific elements in the Package - Configure the appearance of the Specification Manager display and the types of information you might develop from the data in the display - 3.
+The display area itself, where you can: - Perform in-place editing by directly editing text (such as Version, Phase or element notes) or selecting alternative values from drop-down lists (such as Difficulty, Status or Priority) - Double-click on an indicator icon and review the record or document attached to the element

-- Drag in elements from any page of the Diagram Toolbox - 3.
-The element context menu, which you can display by right-clicking anywhere on an entry in the display; this provides options for: - Creating and deleting elements - Editing element properties (including adding and reviewing extended properties, or Tagged Values) - Locating the element in the Project Browser and - Refreshing the display
+- Drag in elements from any page of the Diagram Toolbox - 4.
+The element context menu, which you can display by right-clicking anywhere on an entry in the display; this provides options for: - Creating and deleting elements - Editing element properties (including adding and reviewing extended properties, or Tagged - Values) - Locating the element in the Browser window and - Refreshing the display

-• In the Corporate and extended editions of Enterprise Architect, a User Security system can be applied that restricts or enables access to a range of operations and functions; if you cannot access a function in the Specification Manager, check with your System Administrator or Security Administrator to see if you have access permissions to work with that function
+• In the Corporate and extended editions of Enterprise Architect, User Security can be applied to restrict or enable access to a range of operations and functions; if you cannot access a function in the Specification Manager, check with your System Administrator or Security Administrator to see if you have access permissions to work with that function

-Specification Specify Ribbon
+Specification - Specify Ribbon

-The 'Specification Specify' ribbon provides a selection of facilities that you might use when creating and editing model elements as a text-based specification, using the Specification Manager.
+The 'Specification - Specify' ribbon provides a selection of facilities that you might use when creating and editing model elements as a text-based specification, using the Specification Manager.
 The ribbon becomes available when the Specification Manager is open.